14 states have published zero AI education guidance for schools. We scored the other 37. Here's what we found.

 All 50 states + Puerto Rico.
 Scored states show their rank and score. ⏳ = legislation passed, guidance pending. 🔄 = emerging activity, no published DOE document. ⚠️ = safety legislation only, no educational framework.

-Within the CRPE deep-analysis subsample (79 of 183 adopters with full course/standards data), only 27% share information about AI courses for students.
-Only 8% have adjusted learning standards to account for AI.
+In the CRPE deep-analysis subsample of 79 adopters, only 27% share AI-course information with students.
+Only 8% have adjusted learning standards to reflect AI.

-Iowa City built required AI curriculum with no state guidance.
-Students at San Ramon Valley built their own AI study app.
+Iowa City built required AI curriculum without state help.
+San Ramon Valley students built their own AI study app.
 Bullitt County students built an anti-bullying AI tool.

 leading while the other 99% figure it out